makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

      #define TOUCH_SCREEN

 - Configuation_adv.h:
-     No you can either use the TF card or USB disk, use TF card:
+     Now you can either use the TF card or USB disk, use TF card:
     // #define USB_FLASH_DRIVE_SUPPORT
     Use USB disk:
      #define USB_FLASH_DRIVE_SUPPORT